 Take a Denali Bus Tour

 Before the road closure, there were numerous park and lodge buses that traveled up and down Denali Park Road.
-In 2024 and 2025, those buses will not travel beyond mile 43.
+In 2026, those buses will not travel beyond mile 43.

 There are two types of buses: transit buses and narrated tour buses.
 Transit buses serve as hop-on hop-off buses.
 If you want to get off somewhere along Denali Park Road, go hiking or exploring, and get back on the bus later in the day to get back to the park entrance, this is the bus that you want.